Großheringen–Saalfeld railway: History

-Local committees supporting the building a railway line through Saale valley date from 1850.
+Local committees supporting the building of a railway line through the Saale valley date from 1850.
 In particular, the university town of Jena sought to connect to the emerging railway network.
 However, the conflicting interests of the affected Thuringian states for a long time prevented the implementation of these plans.
 The signing of a treaty of 8 October 1870 was signed between Saxe-Weimar-Eisenach, Saxe-Meiningen, Saxe-Altenburg and Schwarzburg-Rudolstadt allowed the granting of a concession on 3 April 1871 to the newly formed Saal Railway Company (Saal-Eisenbahn-Gesellschaft) to build and operate a railway line from Großheringen to Saalfeld via Jena and Rudolstadt.
 On 30 April 1874 the line was formally opened.

 Three months later, on 14 August 1874, the Peppermint Railway (Pfefferminzbahn) was opened from Großheringen via Sömmerda to Straußfurt by the Nordhausen–Erfurt Railway Company.

 At first the Saal line was only a route of regional importance, connecting at Großheringen with the Thuringian Railway from Bebra through Erfurt to Weissenfels.
 The north–south mainline at Weißenfels connected to Saalfeld via Gera (the Weißenfels–Zeitz and Leipzig–Probstzella lines).
 Economic difficulties and pressure from Prussia led to the railway being sold to the Prussian government in 1895 and becoming part of the Royal Railway Administration of Erfurt (Reichsbahndirektion Erfurt).
 In 1899, an eastern connection to the Thuringian railway was opened enabling Großheringen to be avoided.
 This meant that the route for services between Weissenfels and Saalfeld were now about 25 kilometres shorter than via Gera.
 As a result, the Saal line together with the Franconian Forest Railway became one of the major north–south routes in Germany.
 Between 1936 and 1939 Class SVT 137 high-speed streamlined diesel train sets connected Berlin to Munich or Stuttgart, on the Saal line, reaching an average speed on it of 95 km / h.
 Between 1935 and mid 1941, the line was electrified and thus connected to the electrified networks in central and southern Germany.